Welcome to ApproachAvoid.com

 The United States has benefited from its location, its available resources, and its ability to have excess energy (both food and fossil fuels).
 Its location sheltered it from world war destruction and allowed it to use its military and currency to gain the highest spot on the nation hierarchy.
 Its water and land structure allowed it to grow excess food and obtain multiple energy sources for strength.

 As mentioned in the Exponential section.
 Exponential increases the opportunity for change and risk in structural order.
 Every big decision counts and math wins.
 How the world stage plays out is important to organizations here in the United States.
-Interest rates, inflation, economic growth, social unrest, potential conflict, debt, and other major decisions coming out of Washington DC will be play out not only in these areas but also the branding of the United States itself along with its organizations to customers around the world (More Approach or More Avoid?).
+Interest rates, inflation, economic growth, social unrest, potential conflict, debt, the US dollar status, and other major decisions coming out of Washington DC will be play out not only in these areas but also the branding of the United States itself along with its organizations to customers around the world.
+In a global marketplace, the perception of the United States and the organizations who do business outside this country are impacted by the perception of customers/employees (customer and employee approach-avoid).

 Some stats and trends to watch for US organizations: